Crystal: Characterizing Relative Impact of Scholarly Publications: Conclusion

-We evaluate on 442 citing papers and 1338 cited papers in Table~\ref{table:main_results}.
-Our method outperforms prior state-of-the-art impact classifier by $+9.5\%$ in accuracy and $+8.3\%$ in F1 score on average across \emph{all} three models.
-We also find that Qwen3-30B is a strong alternative to \textsc{Gpt-5.1}, offering competitive performance at lower cost.
-Figure \ref{fig:confusion_matrices} shows the qualitative results and reveals that o4-mini and Qwen3-30B achieve higher recall on UKP only because they tend to favor the impact-revealing class.
+As shown in Table~\ref{table:full_results}, \methodname{} consistently outperforms prior state-of-the-art impact classifiers, improving accuracy by $+9.5\%$ and F1 by $+8.3\%$ on average across all three models.
+We also find that Qwen3-30B is a strong alternative to \textsc{Gpt-5.1}, achieving a strong performance at lower cost.
+Beyond benchmark performance, our case study (\S\ref{sec:tot-case-study}) shows that high-impact citations identified by \methodname{} align with long-term scientific recognition, as signaled by the ACL Test-of-Time Paper Award.

-\textbf{In conclusion}, we show that considering all references \emph{jointly} within a citing paper provides richer signal than classifying each citation independently.
-Combined with its efficiency and strong open-source model performance, {\methodname} enables scalable, cost-effective citation impact analysis.
+\textbf{In conclusion}, these results show that \textit{jointly} modeling all references within a citing paper provides richer signal than independent citation classification, and \methodname{} offers a scalable and cost-effective solution for citation impact analysis.